 This will be one of the greenest buildings in Boston.
 Students will get to enjoy science classrooms with modern lab facilities, a beautiful new gym to encourage everyone to stay active, and accessibility across the board to ensure that every single space is available for every single student.

 The new Upper School will not only serve as a resource for its students, but for the surrounding community.
 Community-oriented public spaces such as the cafeteria, media center, gymnasium and auditorium are conveniently located on the first and second floors, allowing public access and establishing a division between shared spaces and the academic spaces on the floors above.

 Transitional spaces throughout the school are marked by ‘portals’–dark tiled archways that bridge the gap between common and academic spaces and assist in wayfinding.
 The organizational strategy of the layout places all classrooms along the north and south façades to maximize views and daylighting in academic spaces, where it is most beneficial for students.
 Project areas and small group workrooms are located at the heart of each academic floor, offering students flexible spaces to study and collaborate.

 Despite the constraints of its one-acre site, the new Josiah Quincy Upper School provides students with a connection to nature on its rooftop space and delivers optimal air quality through innovative ventilation systems.
-Overlooking the Boston skyline, the rooftop features two outdoor classroom spaces and a contemplative garden planted with meadow grasses.
+Overlooking the Boston skyline, the rooftop features an outdoor classroom space and a contemplative garden planted with native species.